Saturation property fails for Schubert coefficients: Final remarks

 \subsection{Acknowledgements}

-We thank Sara Billey, Jes\'us De Loera, Pavel Galashin, Oliver Pechenik, Frank Sottile, Alex Yong, Sylvester Zhang and Paul Zinn-Justin for interesting discussions and helpful comments.
-The first author was partially supported by the NSF grant CCF-2302173.
-The second author was partially supported by the NSF MSPRF grant DMS-2302279.
+We thank Sara Billey, Jes\'us De Loera, Pavel Galashin, Oliver Pechenik, Zach Slonim, Frank Sottile, Alex Yong, Sylvester Zhang and Paul Zinn-Justin for interesting discussions and helpful comments.
+We also thank the referees for their careful feedback and suggested improvements.

 .7cm

 {

 }